darkecology/wsrdata/README.md

 machine learning models for detecting and tracking communal bird roosts.

 ### Under Construction
 - Which user models (i.e. scaling factors) to use for bbox annotations?
-- Dataset visualization from npy arrays and annotations
-- If there is a newly established standard input format for annotations, related code including those in step 6 of tools/prepare_dataset_v0.1.0.py will need to be updated
-- Conversion between json and csv
+Conversion between json and csv and use web interface to check

 ### Overview
 - **datasets** is a directory reserved for json files created by this repository